ariadne-cps/ariadne/doc/smt_solver_design.md

 are non-short-circuit where laziness carries no semantics, so LLVM branch coverage tracks solver decisions rather than evaluation-order edges.
 Short-circuiting remains where it protects optional access or changes observable work.
+Optional control state is removed when absence is not representable in the real solver flow.
+Sensitivity selection, learned-clause protection and CDCL pivot eligibility use explicit state whose combinations correspond to semantic decisions rather than evaluation-order branches.

 ## Important rejected approaches